National Allergy Helpline

 • Advice about wearing special jewellery to identify that you have an allergy.

-If you’re at risk of re-exposure to the allergen trigger, you will also be given a personal adrenaline injector or a prescription for this medicine.
-If you’re given a prescription, go to a pharmacy to get the adrenaline injector as soon as possible.
-The adrenaline injector should be always kept on you or your carer.
+If you’re at risk of re-exposure to the allergen trigger, you will also be given a personal adrenaline device or a prescription for this medicine.
+If you’re given a prescription, go to a pharmacy to get the adrenaline device as soon as possible, preferably on your way home from the hospital.
+The adrenaline device should always be kept with you or your carer.

 More resources